 Automatic Wash

 Automatic washes, also called tunnel washes, require you to drive your vehicle onto a conveyor belt to be guided through a succession of brushes and blowers with soap and water.
 It is a fast and convenient way to get your car cleaned and is also considered to be economical as it is quite inexpensive.
 However, grime and other contaminants from previous vehicles can get left behind on the brushes being used on each car.
-This can lead to scratches and other damages to the finish of your car.
-The chemicals used in the cleaning products can also be so harsh, that they can strip the paint of your car’s bodywork, causing it to fade or crack.
-What started as an inexpensive venture, could end up costing more than you bargained for.
+This can lead to scratches and other damage to your car’s finish.
+The chemicals used in the cleaning products can also be so harsh that they can strip the paint of your car’s bodywork, causing it to fade or crack.
+What started as an inexpensive venture could end up costing more than you bargained for.

 The type of car wash used and how it is done should not be taken lightly.
 It is important to consider the pros and cons of all types and weigh how you and your car will benefit from the type of wash to be used.